 O´Mara, M. T. Bauer, K. Baldwin, J. Hertel, M. and Dechmann, D. K. Common Noctule Bats Are Sexually Dimorphic in Migratory Behaviour and Body Size but Not Wing Shape.
 PLOS ONE, 11, 11: e0167027

 Baldwin, J. and Londoño, G. First nesting account and breeding biology of “Gould’s Inca” (Coeligena torquata omissa) in Manu National Park, Peru.
 The Wilson Journal of Ornithology,128: 606-618. https://doi.org/10.1676/1559-4491-128.3.606

 Baldwin, J. and Drucker, J. First Nesting Account of the Undescribed Ampay Tapaculo (Scytalopus sp.) in Abancay, Peru.
 Cotinga, 38: 9-13

 Baldwin, J. and Whitehead, S. Fruit secondary compounds mediate the retention time of seeds in the guts of Neotropical fruit bats.
 Oecologia, 177: 2.
 453-466. doi: 10.1007/s00442-014-3096-2 PDF

 I contribute bird sightings to the global citizen scientist project eBird and submit photos to the online wildlife media archive Macaulay Library.
 I also use the open access bird sound archive xeno-canto.

-I contributed three species accounts for the community-based online reference work Neotropical Birds run by the Cornell Lab of Ornithology.
+I contributed three species accounts for the community-based online reference work Neotropical Birds, which has now been incoporated into Birds of the World run by the Cornell Lab of Ornithology.